Noah6544/BridgeTheGap/README.md

    - The purpose of this website is to *introduce* people to coding concepts so that in the future, they may have an open door to coding that was previously closed.
 - I made this for my Junior research project
   - From the data collected, users of my website are more confident in their learning, and programming ability!
 - This was my *very first* time ever working with Django, and my second web project ever.
+- I prioritized backend functionality and didn't know about good front end design, and I didn't have the time to figure it out.
+Ignore the horrible CSS.

 # Notes